Built-in Functions

 1 if argument is NaN, 0 otherwise |

-Elementwise binary
+Elementwise Binary

 DaphneDSL supports various elementwise binary operations.

-Some operations even support both, e.g., pow(a, b)
+Some operations even support both, e.g., pow(a, b) and a^b have the same semantics.

 The built-in functions all follow the same scheme: